boom100100/js-portfolio-project/README.md

 *Note: due to limited API calls to dependencies, scope of project has been limited to presenting a single reliable news source during testing.*

-The main page shows buttons that represent trending topics.
+The index page shows buttons that represent trending topics.
 When a user clicks a button, the page queries the backend for a real-time search of related news.
 If there are results, links to related stories appear under the topic.

 Dependencies:
 CORS